Ciris García

 Ciris García (born September 1, 1989) is a Puerto Rican handball player who plays for the club Guadalupe Handball.
 She is member of the Puerto Rican national team.
 She competed at the 2015 World Women's Handball Championship in Denmark.

+In 2017 she won the North American and Caribbean Championship.
+She was the tournament topscorer and included in the all-star team.